TJC Global Serving Since 1985

 - A global scope with interpreters in locations all over the world

-We cover locations in German-speaking countries and across the globe.
+Our German interpreters cover locations across the globe.
 For some of the most popular cities we cover, please see below.
-If the location you require is not listed, chances are we will still cover it - please contact us directly.
+For other countries and cities our German interpreters cover, please click here to see our list of locations for German interpreters worldwide.
+If the location you require is not listed here, chances are we will still cover it - please contact us directly.

 German is the official language of Germany, and one of the twenty-three languages of the European Union.
 Native speakers number almost 100 million, with approximately 80 million speaking it as a second language.
 It is closely related to English, Dutch and Frisian languages, and uses the twenty-six letters of the Latin alphabet plus three vowels with umlauts (also called diaeresis): ä, ö, ü, in addition to the "Scharfes 'S'" or "eszet": ß.
 German is also spoken in Austria, Luxembourg, Lichtenstein, some parts of Italy, and is one of the four main languages of Switzerland, the others being French, Italian and Romansh.
 Of course, in these countries, accents can be strong and Swiss German is well known for being relatively unintelligible to speakers of standard German.